Ray tracing and wave propagation in x-ray regime, primarily meant for modeling synchrotron beamlines and beamline elements

 - Energy dispersive elements.
 Implemented are crystals in dynamical diffraction, gratings (also with efficiency calculations), Fresnel zone plates, Bragg-Fresnel optics and multilayers in dynamical diffraction.
 Crystals can work in Bragg or Laue cases, in reflection or in transmission.
 The two-field polarization phenomena are fully preserved, also within the Darwin diffraction plateau, thus enabling the ray tracing of crystal-based phase retarders.

 - Materials.
 The material properties are incorporated using three different tabulations of the scattering factors, with differently wide and differently dense energy meshes.
-Refraction index and absorption coefficient are calculated from the scattering factors.
+Refractive index and absorption coefficient are calculated from the scattering factors.
 Two-surface bodies, such as plates or refractive lenses, are treated with both refraction and absorption.

 - Multiple reflections. xrt can trace multiple reflections in a single optical element.
 This is useful, for example in ‘whispering gallery’ optics or in Montel or Wolter mirrors.